CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 constℕ a b = {!!}
 ```

-The area contained within the curly brackets is known as a "hole", a
+The area contained within the curly brackets is known as a *hole*, a
 gap in the code where some expression is still required to make the
 definition complete.
 To fill in the hole, place your cursor between
 the brackets and enter your attempted definition.
 (Hint: it's `a`).
 To